Dragondrawer/secretsciencelab.github.io/web-apps-garage-band/1-static-html-css.md

 - 1:18:00 embed youtube video

 Once you feel good about your local changes, it's time to put it up on the Internet.
-Then your website will be LIVE and visible by anyone, anywhere in the world.
+Then your website will be LIVE and visible by anyone from anywhere in the world.

 How to host your page live on the Internet (for free):